Share This

 It depends.
 Parents are NOT responsible for the student’s federal direct loans unless they co-sign them, which is not necessary.

-Parents are responsible if they take out Parent PLUS Loans.
+Parents ARE responsible if they take out Parent PLUS Loans.

 If your parents (or grandparents) want to help pay off a student loan, that is certainly their prerogative, but they are under no legal obligation to help repay.